AFunProgrammer/ConvertNumberToWords/README.md

 To sample the running code, follow this link: https://www.onlinegdb.com/4V0W-Mwvz or https://onlinegdb.com/ArKNUrv41 (or you can copy and paste the cpp file in to OnlineGDB.com and select C++ 20 on top right then click run)

-Currently this is limited to novemdecillion and an example output follows for a large value. e.g.
+Currently this is limited to googol (1e100) and an example output follows for a large value. e.g.
+7.5e18
+is written as:
+seven quintillion five hundred quadrillion

+e.g.
 564065406540654684168879896049044004964864165190
 is written as: